stormont/resume/README.md

 ## Work Experience

-#### Full-Time Graduate Student Studying Computer Science at the [Georgia Institute of Technology](https://www.gatech.edu) (present)
+#### Full-Time Graduate Student Studying Computer Science at the [Georgia Institute of Technology](https://www.gatech.edu) (2015-01 to 2018-12)

-I am presently a full-time graduate student at Georgia Tech, with an expected graduation date of December 2018 (please see the School Experience section for details).
-I voluntarily left my last job at Trainer Road to focus on completing the final year of my degree.
+I was a full-time graduate student at Georgia Tech and graduated in December 2018 (please see the School Experience section for details).
+My course work focused on AI and machine learning.
+I found a particular interest in reinforcement learning, but also worked with training self-driving vehicles, computer vision generation and recognition, and analysis of large health datasets (with one project exceeding what was then the state-of-the-art).
+Most of my projects were written in Python, using a variety of frameworks (OpenCV, PyTorch, Keras, TensorFlow).

+#### Research Fellow at [Hackmind](https://hackmind.ai/) (2018-01 to 2018-03)

+I was a research fellow at Hackmind, an incubator based in Berlin.
+I explored building my own AI company based out of Germany.
+I voluntarily chose to return to the United States, as I believed the investment environment to have more potential for launching a tech company.

 #### Senior Software Engineer at [Trainer Road](https://www.trainerroad.com) (2015-12 to 2018-01)